hyperledger-archives/aries-cloudagent-loadgenerator/README.md

         check-for-revocation: false
 ```

-Only one test case should be set to `active: true` at a time.
-This test case will **automatically be executed** once the
+Only one Test Runner and one Test Flow should be set to `active: true` at a time.
+The Test Flow will **automatically be
-application is started.
+executed** by the Test Runner once the application is started.

 ### Local setup